vaestvita/freepbx_sms_notifications/README.md

 3. chown asterisk:asterisk -R /sms
 4. add code to the end of the file extensions_custom.conf
 5. Submit, Apply Config
+6. Enter the address of your SMS gateway in the url field ($url = '')

 SMS notifications after the call will be sent according to the matching scenario if there is SMS text in the corresponding file (card.txt, notify.txt, answered.txt)